Uninterruptible Power Supply TutorialClick to view complete tutorial (pdf)

 There are three basic design types, each offering more power protection than the proceeding.
 If manufacturer is honest, they state the design type clearly on the product box or specification sheet.
 The three design types are:

-OFF-LINE (SBS), the lowest grade
+OFF-LINE (UPS), the lowest grade

-The Off-line SBS
+The Off-line UPS

-The Line-Interactive SBS
+The Line-Interactive UPS

 The On-line UPS

-The On-line UPS provides the highest level of power protection for the serious home office user.
+The on-line UPS provides the highest level of power protection for the serious home office user.
 It does typically cost more, but like all electronic equipment today the cost is coming down as the technology advances.
 The true advantage to the on-line UPS is its ability to provide an electrical firewall between the incoming utility power and your sensitive electronic equipment.
-While the off-line and line-interactive designs leaves your equipment connected directly to the utility power with minimal surge protection, the On-line UPS provides an electronic layer of insulation from power quality problems.
+While the off-line and line-interactive designs leave your equipment connected directly to the utility power with minimal surge protection, the on-line UPS provides an electronic layer of insulation from power quality problems.
 This is accomplished inside the UPS in several tiers of circuits.

 First the incoming AC utility voltage is passed through surge protected rectifier stage where it is converter to a Direct Current (DC) and is heavily filtered by large capacitors.
 This tier removes line noise, high voltage transients, harmonic distortion and all 50/60 Hertz frequency related problems.
 The capacitors also act as an energy storage reservoir giving the UPS the ability to “ride-through” momentary power interruptions.
 The battery is also connected to this tier and takes over as the energy source in the event of a utility loss.
 This makes the transition between utility and battery power seamless, without an interruption.Click to view complete tutorial (pdf)